ikt32/scripts-updates/faq.md

 ### Q: Can I pay using an alternative method?

 No, verification for the license generator exclusively goes through Patreon.
-This also means I cannot manually generate a license for you, so please check if you are able to use Patreon unhindered.
+This also means I cannot manually generate a license for you, so please check before subscribing that you are able to use Patreon unhindered.

 [Please read this for the full details](licgen-readme).